Izenda7Series/docs/dev/code_bi_portal_custom_css.rst

 ~~~~~~~~~~~

 The following code sample can be added to the top of your
-izenda-app-blessed1.css .
+izenda-ui.css .
 If you replace the color code provided in the
 CSS comments with the name of the variable, the new color will be
 applied.
 The results will be striking.